ariel-morrison/hand_sensor_test/README.md

 - phasic component of skin conductance (line)
 - tonic component of skin conductance (line)

-*The 3 above figures are only made for one student at a time - i.e., there is no averaging.
+*The 3 above figures are only made for one sensor at a time - i.e., there is no averaging.
 They are snapshots of one sensor's data.*

 - bar chart of mean percent difference between activity and baseline skin conductance
 - bar chart of mean percent difference between activity and baseline skin conductance, outliers removed
 - bar chart of median percent difference between activity and baseline skin conductance
 - histogram of mean percent difference between activity and baseline skin conductance

-*The above figures are averages across all students.*
+*The above figures are averages across all sensors.*

 4 .csv files with statistics: